ARCA offers scholarships for military affiliated CPP reservists and civilians.

 File: CAD 000.4 (3-25-43) (1), Sec.
 2, Security Classified General Correspondence, 1943-July 1949, General Records, Civil Affairs Division, Records of the War Department General and Special Staffs, RG 165.

-Extending that advocacy into 2020, and given the recent statements made by US president potentially condoning the targeting of culture in Iran, ARCA has approved two full-tuition scholarships for its Postgraduate Certificate Program in Art Crime and Cultural Heritage Protection to US military personnel or allied civilians working to protect heritage in a military context and co-operating with the civilian authorities to avoid collateral damage of cultural heritage sites from military operations.
+Extending that advocacy into 2022, ARCA has approved two full-tuition scholarships (flights, room and board excluded) for its Postgraduate Certificate Program in Art Crime and Cultural Heritage Protection to US military or NATO-affiliated personnel or allied civilians working to protect heritage in a military context and co-operating with the civilian authorities to avoid collateral damage of cultural heritage sites from military operations.

 Understanding that cultural property protection can be a force multiplier instead of an ethnic or regional divider, by concurrently contributing to international and domestic stability and goodwill, interested civilian and military personnel should write to ARCA for further information on what is needed to qualify and apply at: